 Tip: Looking for inspiration?
 Check out these 15 great Google Ad examples from ecommerce stores!

-Display campaigns are great for when you want to create brand or product awareness and reach out to users from a relevant audience with visually engaging ads.
+Display campaigns are great for creating brand or product awareness and reaching out to users from a relevant audience with visually engaging ads.

 This campaign type is a great way to expand your reach and stay on top with an audience beyond only what is available on the Google Search Network.